-- Sickness allowance is not payable if: - the employee refuses treatments from a company doctor of a medical scheme recognised by a Director of Health or disregards the advice of the doctor without any reasonable excuse.
+Sickness allowance is not payable:

+- if the employee refuses treatments from a company doctor of a medical scheme recognised by a Director of Health or disregards the advice of the doctor without any reasonable excuse; - the sickness day falls on a statutory holiday as the employee is entitled to holiday pay; or - compensation is payable under the Employees' Compensation Ordinance.

-(If the recognised scheme of medical treatment operated by an employer does not cover treatment from a certain medical discipline, the employee may choose to receive treatment from any registered medical practitioner, registered Chinese medicine practitioner or registered dentist under that particular discipline);
+If the recognised scheme of medical treatment operated by an employer does not cover treatment from a certain medical discipline, the employee may choose to receive treatment from any registered medical practitioner, registered Chinese medicine practitioner or registered dentist under that particular discipline.